-This concept included approaches that specifically promote active social engagement, such as asking personalised questions regarding recent activities, providing education and training on socialisation strategies, devising goals that address participation restrictions, and providing interventions targeting social barriers.
-A recent meta-analysis of loneliness-reduction interventions described four primary intervention strategies to address social engagement behaviours: (1) improving social skills, (2) enhancing social support, (3) increasing opportunities for social contact, and (4) addressing maladaptive social cognition (Masi et al. 2011).
-The most successful interventions are those that address maladaptive social cognition (i.e. addressing negative thoughts about self-worth and how other people perceive you; Masi et al. 2011).
-However, within the audiology context, psychosocial interventions tend to focus on improving social skills or increasing opportunities for social contact (Ferguson et al. 2016; Ferguson et al. 2019; Hickson, Worrall, and Scarinci 2007a; Meijerink et al. 2017; Thorén et al. 2014; Ingvalson, Young, and Wong 2014; Preminger and Yoo 2010a; Preminger and Ziegler 2008; Sweetow and Sabes 2007; Thorén et al. 2014), and do not target maladaptive social cognition directly, such as through cognitive therapies.
-The work of Masi et al. (2011) suggests that clinical approaches targeting maladaptive social cognition would be more effective than the interventions used to date at optimising social connectedness and psychosocial function for adults with hearing loss.
+This concept included approaches that specifically promote active social engagement, such as asking personalized questions regarding recent activities, providing education and training on socialization strategies, devising goals that address participation restrictions, and providing interventions targeting social barriers.
+A recent meta-analysis of loneliness-reduction interventions described four primary intervention strategies to address social engagement behaviours: (1) improving social skills, (2) enhancing social support, (3) increasing opportunities for social contact, and (4) addressing maladaptive social cognition (Masi et al, 2011).
+The most successful interventions are those that address maladaptive social cognition (i.e. addressing negative thoughts about selfworth and how other people perceive you; Masi et al, 2011).
+However, within the audiology context, psychosocial interventions tend to focus on improving social skills or increasing opportunities for social contact (Ferguson et al, 2016; Ferguson et al, 2019; Hickson et al, 2007a; Meijerink et al, 2017; Thorén et al, 2014; Ingvalson et al, 2014; Preminger & Yoo, 2010a; Preminger & Ziegler, 2008; Sweetow & Sabes, 2007; Thorén et al, 2014), and do not target maladaptive social cognition directly, such as through cognitive therapies.
+The work of Masi et al (2011) suggests that clinical approaches targeting maladaptive social cognition would be more effective than the interventions used to date at optimizing social connectedness and psychosocial function for adults with hearing loss.
 However, this work pertains to the general population and is not specific to populations with sensory deficits.
 Further research is needed to establish whether addressing maladaptive social cognition would be beneficial in the case of sensory deficit.